tembo-io/website/src/content/docs/product/stacks/AI/VectorDB/portkey.md

 ## Embedding Maintenance with Portkey

-Embeddings can be generated on-demand using `vectorize.encode`, but you can also ensure that your remain up-to-date as data in Postgres changes and grows.
+Embeddings can be generated on-demand using `vectorize.encode`, but you can also ensure that your embeddings remain up-to-date as data in Postgres changes and grows.

 We will use the sample products dataset (included with pg_vectorize) to demonstrate.